Vlach Quartet

 The Vlach Quartet (Vlachovo kvarteto) is the name of two consecutive classical string quartet musical ensembles, based in Prague, both of which were founded by members of the Vlach family.
 The original Vlach Quartet was founded by Josef Vlach in 1950 and wound up in 1975.
-In 1982 the New Vlach Quartet (Nové Vlachovo kvarteto) was founded by his daughter Jana Vlachova, with guidance her father, and came to be known as the Vlach Quartet of Prague (Vlachovo kvarteto Praha), and is still active as a musical ensemble.
+In 1982 the New Vlach Quartet (Nové Vlachovo kvarteto) was founded by his daughter Jana Vlachova, with guidance from her father, and came to be known as the Vlach Quartet of Prague (Vlachovo kvarteto Praha), and is still active as a musical ensemble.

 Vlach Quartet

 Josef Vlach (Ratměřice, 8 June 1923 - Linköping, 17 October 1988) was a violinist, conductor and teacher in Prague.
 He shared the principal violin desk of the Czech Chamber Orchestra (as it existed under Václav Talich), with Jiri Novak, leader of the Smetana Quartet.
 In 1950 he founded the Vlach Quartet with members of the Orchestra.
 Over the next 25 years they produced interpretations of classical and Czech literature for string quartet, both in concerts and in recording, for which they had a contract with Supraphon Records.
 The original Vlach Quartet recordings include Beethoven op.
 131, op.
 18 nos.
 1 & 6, op.
 59 no. 1.
 In 1957 Josef Vlach also re-formed the Czech Chamber Orchestra.